top of page

 The beach at dusk

-The fish restaurant La Antigua, which is about 10 blocks from the pier if you walk east along the beach promenade, also has a very nice atmosphere.
+The fish restaurant La Antigua, about 10 blocks east of the pier along the beach promenade, also has a really nice atmosphere – I’ve been there myself and liked how relaxed and friendly it felt.

-You'll find La Antigua at the intersection of Calle 21 and 60.
-It's in the second row, so it doesn't have a view of the beach.
-You can get a first impression on the Facebook page of La Antigua.
+Another tip: You’ll find La Antigua at the corner of Calle 21 and 60.
+It’s set back one row from the beach, so there’s no ocean view – you can get a first impression on La Antigua's Facebook page.

 Progreso Farmers and Artisans Market